 Subsequently, in 1993 the 33rd edition of the congress takes place in Beijing, China, under the presidency of Prof. Chen Yao-Chun.
 On this occasion Dr. Cannamela resigned from the post of Secretary-General of Apimondia after 32 years of dedicated work and was replaced by Mr. Riccardo Jannoni-Sebastianini.
 Of the 512 reports submitted to the Secretariat, 166 were presented in the various plenary sessions and 307 as posters.
 Over 1,800 people participated in the Congress.
 95 companies exhibited in ApiExpo ’93.
 There were 55 member countries affiliated to Apimondia.

 The 34th congress was held in 1995 in Lausanne, Switzerland, under the presidency of Dr. Werner Stern.
 Of the 483 reports submitted, 127 were presented in the 7 plenary sessions and 6 round tables, 341 were the posters.
 The 1,598 participants came from 72 countries and many more visited ApiExpo ‘95 with its 96 exhibitors.
 There were 58 Member Associations.
 In particular the problems of the resistance of varroa to chemicals and bee race genetics were addressed.
 A panel discussion on hive products was organised in conjunction with the American Apitherapy Society.

-The General Assembly decided to hold the Centennial Anniversary Congress of Apimondia in Antwerp, Belgium, in 1997, the 36th congress in Vancouver, Canada, in 1999 and the 37th 2001 edition in Johannesburg, South Africa, the first ever to be held in Africa, thus covering all continents and fulfilling Mr. Ridder van Rappard’s dream of having a truly international organisation.
+The General Assembly decided to hold the Centennial Anniversary Congress of Apimondia in Antwerp, Belgium, in 1997, the 36th congress in Vancouver, Canada, in 1999 and the 37th 2001 edition in Durban, South Africa, the first ever to be held in Africa, thus covering all continents and fulfilling Mr. Ridder van Rappard’s dream of having a truly international organisation.

 History of Apimondia congresses – part 2 – Currently underway…